notatiyyah/bookmark-manager/README.md

 * Connect to psql
 * Create the database using the psql command CREATE DATABASE bookmark_manager_test;
 * Connect to the database using the pqsl command \c bookmark_manager_test;
-* Run the query we have saved in the file 01_create_bookmarks_table.sql agains
+* Run the query we have saved in the file 01_create_bookmarks_table.sql again
 * Run the queries we have saved in the file 02_create_base_table.sql